xdmushui/partner-center-sdk/develop/get-subscription-registration-status.md

 How to get the subscription registration status for a customer subscription that has been enabled for purchasing Azure RI instances.

-To purchase a Partner Center RI you must have at least one existing Pay-as-you-go (PayG) subscription.
-The [Register a subscription](register-a-subscription.md) method allows you to register your existing PayG subscription, enabling it for purchasing Azure RI instances.
+To purchase a Partner Center RI you must have at least one existing CSP Azure subscription.
+The [Register a subscription](register-a-subscription.md) method allows you to register your existing CSP Azure subscription, enabling it for purchasing Azure RI instances.
 This method allows you to retrieve the status of that registration.

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites